Technique – stencilling

 LucieG.

-I’m going to enter this into the Simon Says Stamp Monday Challenge (winter/Christmas).
+I’m entering this into the Simon Says Stamp Wednesday Challenge (anything goes) and the Just Us Girls challenge (CAS).

 Thanks for stopping by!